cue-lang/cuelang.org/content/docs/tour/types/closed/en.md

 ---
-title: "Closed structs"
+title: Closed structs
-weight: 70
+weight: 80
 ---

-Struct is the most important composite type in CUE.

-A struct may be open or closed.
+A struct may be **open** or **closed**, and is open *unless* it's been closed.

+Both open and closed structs can have any field defined as members.\
-A closed struct may only be merged with structs that have fields that it defines to be allowed.
+Closed structs can only be unified with structs that have fields permitted by the closed struct.
-In other words, closing a struct is equivalent to requiring that all other values be undefined.

-A closed struct can be created using the `close` builtin, but are more commonly defined using a _definition_, defined next.
+A closed struct can be created using the `close()` builtin, but is more commonly created using a *definition*, as demonstrated shortly.
+A struct created with `close()` can't have additional fields added elsewhere.

 {{{with code "en" "structs"}}}
 exec cue eval -i structs.cue
-cmp stdout result.txt
+cmp stdout out
 -- structs.cue --
-a: close({
+A: close({
+	y: int
-	field: int
+	z: int
 })

-b: a & {
+A: {
-	feild: 3
+	a: "one" // validation failure (not allowed)
 }

--- result.txt --
-a: {
+B: A & {
-    field: int
+	x: "two"   // validation failure (not allowed)
+	y: "three" // validation failure (wrong type)
 }
+-- out --
-b: {
+A: {
+    y: int
+    a: _|_ // A.a: field not allowed
-    field: int
+    z: int
+}
+B: {
+    a: _|_ // B.a: field not allowed
-    feild: _|_ // b.feild: field not allowed
+    x: _|_ // B.x: field not allowed
+    y: _|_ // B.y: conflicting values int and "three" (mismatched types int and string)
+    z: int
 }
 {{{end}}}